 Welcome to the

 A Karmic Dog is a Karmic Dog for life.
-These dogs have already been to shelters or rescued from abusive or neglectful situations and we do not want them to go back to that.
+These dogs have already been to shelters or rescued from situations and we do not want them to go back to that.
 Please remember that the first week with a new dog in your home will always be the most difficult and please be understanding.

-This dog doesn’t know you from anyone and is may be coming out of a not so great situation so please allow some time to get comfortable with your new dog and vice versa.
+This dog doesn’t know you from anyone and might be coming out of a not so great situation so please allow some time to get comfortable with your new dog and vice versa.
 You really are saving a life and if you stick with it, the rewards will be far greater than any house training accident!

 Dog Proofing Your Home:

 Dogs, especially young or untrained ones, are like children and will get into everything.
 This can be very stressful for you and, at worst, your house can be deadly for your dog.
 Kitchen cleansers, soaps, drain cleaners will kill your pet if ingested.
 In the garage, detergents, cleaners, anti-freeze, paint removers, garden supplies such as weed killers, snail bait, fertilizers etc. can all be deadly.
 Bathrooms also contain similar items.
 Be careful.
 There are many plants and bulbs (inside and out) that are poisonous.
 It is very important that you check for mushrooms during damp weather as these can be lethal even in small amounts.
 Dog-proofing your home also means making sure that you have secure high fences and gates that are locked.
 And remember, chocolate, grapes, raisins, garlic, onions, avocado, alcohol are all deadly to dogs so keep them out of reach.